open-node/restspec/README.md

 var case = async () => {
   const user = await Model.findOne({ where: { id: 1 } });

-    return () => {
+    // If the function is returned, it will be called. return () => {
       const { age } = user;